 - Once your plant reaches ½ inch height, they are ready for transplantation.

 - Keep your containers ready.

 Containers / Pots for Growing Brinjal in Pots

-- Each eggplant required minimum 30.5-centimeter space to grow so each plant required separate container.
-Eggplant required good amount of space to grow, so select the container that must have minimum 20-liter capacity.
+- Each eggplant required a minimum of 30.5-centimeter space to grow so each plant required a separate container.
+Eggplant required a good amount of space to grow, so select the container that must have a minimum 20-liter capacity.

 - Clay containers are the best option to grow eggplant.
 As eggplants are warm plants, clay holds more heat than other containers.
 Select the glazed clay containers than unglazed containers.

 - Make sure that the containers should have a good drainage system.
 Large drainage holes help to balance out the moisture levels of the soil.